bethtelford/helo-redo/README.md

    * Write the mapStateToProps function at the bottom of the file.
    * Take the username and profile picture off of the Redux state.
    * Now invoke connect, passing in mapStateToProps.
 Immediately invoke it again passing in the name of the component.
-* Now if you console.log props inside your render method you should see the values coming from the Redux state.
+* Now if you console.log props inside the Nav component you should see the values coming from the Redux state.
 * Set up the user profile picture and username to display.
 This will be pretty boring looking until we update these values in the next step

 ## Step 4